 I can not help saying again about Cyril's father.
 When he was asked questions about specific people (for example, about difficult situations involving other people) - he never answered immediately, between the question and the answer was always the distance.
-Father Cyril not only pondered the answer, he prayed that the answer was correct, he would give himself time to calm down his own feelings, so as not to answer from his own spiritual movement proceeding, but according to God's will.
+Father Cyril not only pondered the answer, he prayed that the answer was correct, he would give himself time to calm down his own feelings, so that he would not answer from his own spiritual movement proceeding, but according to God's will.
 There is a proverb: "The word is silver, and silence is gold."
 But Father Cyril on such scales weighed his words about people, that they proceeded from silence and remained gold.
-If any of us try to talk about others exclusively in this way, with such a measure of responsibility, then his word will be cleansed of human passions, and he, perhaps, will not sin by condemnation, mercy, anger, what we normally sin in such cases.
+If any of us try to talk about others exclusively in this way, with such a measure of responsibility, then his word will be cleansed of human passions, and he, perhaps, will not sin by condemnation, mercy, anger, what we usually sin in such cases.

 - Is there any righteous anger?